openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

   - START Condition: A Start condition is generated by the master to initiate communication.
 It is defined by a high-to-low transition on the SDA line while the SCL line remains high.
 This signals all connected devices to listen for an incoming address and possible data.
   - STOP Condition: A Stop condition is generated by the master to terminate communication.
 It is defined by a low-to-high transition on the SDA line while the SCL line remains high.
 This indicates the end of the current transfer and releases the bus for other operations.

+The I2C protocol also enforces the use of ACK (Acknowledge) and NACK (Not Acknowledge) signals to confirm successful data transmission.

+  - ACK: After each byte of data is sent, the receiving device must acknowledge receipt by pulling the SDA line low during the next clock pulse.
+This indicates that the data was received successfully.
+  - NACK: If a device does not acknowledge receipt of data, it leaves the SDA line high during the next clock pulse.
+This indicates that either the device is not ready to receive more data or that there is no more data to send.

 An important aspect of the I2C slave module is that the I2C master must be aware of the CSR (Control and Status Register) addresses within the slave in order to enable proper communication—such as sending single-byte messages from the I2C master to the APB master, configuring I2C interrupts, and other control operations.